Referral and conduct of the inquiry

 1.24

-Royal Commission into Commercial Activities of Government Act 1992 (WA).
-The WA Royal Commission was tasked with inquiring into corruption and illegal or improper conduct connected to the Government of Western Australia (WA).24
+In 1991, the Royal Commission into Commercial Activities of Government and Other Matters (WA Royal Commission) was established pursuant to the Royal Commission into Commercial Activities of Government Act 1992 (WA).
+The WA Royal Commission was tasked with inquiring into corruption and illegal or improper conduct connected to the Government of Western Australia (WA).

 1.25

 To assist the inquiry, commissioners sought the leave of both Houses of the Parliament of WA for the WA Royal Commission's use of the records of parliamentary proceedings.
 Despite the statutory assent granted for the establishment of the commission by the state Parliament itself, neither House considered that the enactment of the Act establishing the WA Royal Commission constituted a derogation of its privileges under Article 9.
-The Parliament consequently refused the request to waive privilege, claiming that it had no power to do so.25
+The Parliament consequently refused the request to waive privilege, claiming that it had no power to do so.

 1.26

-The report of the WA Royal Commission noted what it considered to be the contradiction of a body directed by Parliament to inquire into a matter also being denied by that same body access to some of the material that it perceived was required to deliver on its terms of reference.26
+The report of the WA Royal Commission noted what it considered to be the contradiction of a body directed by Parliament to inquire into a matter also being denied by that same body access to some of the material that it perceived was required to deliver on its terms of reference.

 Royal Commission into Misconduct in the Banking, Superannuation and Financial Services Industry